 Selecting a Trigger Event

-The names of the triggers are very self-explanatory.
+The names of the triggers are self-explanatory.
 However, it's worth taking some time to think about how you can use them to best meet your needs and the needs of your members.

-The next step is to then configure the reminder email, including who it will be sent to and what its contents will be.
+Next, you'll configure the reminder email, including who it will be sent to and what its contents will be.

 The main options here allow you to determine who will receive the email — the member, the admin user, or both.

 This option enables you to provide personalized service to your members.
 When you're first establishing your membership site, you'll likely have more time to interact with your founding members, gather important feedback, and forge strong connections.